 Your face will get hot and your feet, cold.
 Use a cool wipe on your face and don some socks so you can remain on-task.

 - A well-educated and supportive partner/doula

 They’ll need to be clued-up on the below strategies and super-attentive to your needs.

 - Plenty of electrolyte-rich fluids

 Once you’re dehydrated, you won't hydrate easily with water.
 Bring several flavors of these.
 Dehydration can stall labor.

 Diversion from adrenalin through the sense of touch:

 Heat reduces pain by up to 40%.
 Lie it across those two cute dimples on your lower back (sacrum), during a contraction.
 Take off after the contraction ends.
 The heat packs should be very warm but obviously not hot enough to burn! (chemically-activated heat packs are best, with their heat-limitation).

 Don’t get in too early and have plenty of fluids whilst you’re in there.
-A bath is a glorious place to labour, and birth in! (speak with your OB/midwife prior, if you hope for a water birth).
+A bath is a glorious place to labor, and birth in! (speak with your OB/midwife prior, if you hope for a water birth).

 Usually, firm, strong, circular motions (during the contractions) at the sacrum work well.
 Talk with your support person about what you think you might like.
-If you don’t like massage ordinarily, you sure won’t like it when you’re labouring.
+If you don’t like massage ordinarily, you sure won't like it when you’re laboring.